2026 Federal Tax Brackets by Filing Status

 Frequently Asked Questions

-What was the top marginal federal tax rate in 2026?
+What is the top marginal federal tax rate in 2026?

 2026 brackets apply to income earned during 2026 (filed by April 2027).
 These are the current-year brackets used for current-year withholding, quarterly estimated taxes, and current-year planning.